 Once we have developed these skills, conflict resolution becomes far less personal and more effective and professional.
 We are better able to focus on the task at hand and we learn how to deliver our message in a way that can be heard and received by our listeners, without becoming personal, defensive, or even offensive.

 It is crucial to maintain respect for people, no matter how they behave, as they often do not know any better.
 As Michelle Obama so poignantly said: “When they go low, we go high”.
 I strongly believe she meant ethical values with this statement, and not sitting on a high horse.

 Once we have worked through our own issues with honesty and commitment, we become much more empathetic towards others as we know how difficult the journey can be.
 Keep in mind that people simply don’t know what they don’t know.

 As a leader, it is crucial to model and enforce good behaviour so it can spread throughout the company culture.
 If we see lousy customer service, it all starts with the values and ethics at the top.

-Sharesz is a multiple award-winning international speaker, author, entrepreneur, investor and philanthropist.
+Sharesz is a multiple award-winning international speaker, author, entrepreneur, investor, and philanthropist.
 She works with leaders, organisations, Fortune 100 companies, and ambitious individuals in business, entertainment, sports, and politics around the world on how to maintain top-level performance and get results during challenging times.
 Sharesz’ contributions were published on various platforms such as Forbes and the BBC among others.
 She received the ‘Visionary Leader Award 2021’ and is a senator in the Grand Assembly of the World Business Angels Investment Forum (WBAF).
-Sharesz T Wilkinson has represented The Speech Improvement Company (TSIC) in Boston for over 50 years, worked with the White House, and taught at Harvard, and MIT.
+Sharesz T Wilkinson represents The Speech Improvement Company (TSIC) which has been based in Boston for over 50 years, which worked with the White House, and taught at Harvard, and MIT.
 For more information contact her at email@example.com or via her linktr.ee address at https://linktr.ee/stwilkinson.